 - Create and socialize detailed narratives that describe the changes the enterprise needs to make and the incremental value realized across processes, workforce, tool use, and business intelligence applications that will maximize the overall value of the enterprise data.

 - Outline talent and acumen gaps to support the digital data-driven enterprise and a plan to either develop them or source them.

 - Establish a process to cultivate and reinforce the culture of a ‘data-centric organization’, starting with leaders who will act as change champions to evangelize and educate functional stakeholders on the value of the data strategy and vision.

 The Lasting Value of Having a Data Strategy

 Data strategy takes a holistic view of the enterprise’s use of data throughout its operations to identify where and how data enables the various operational capabilities and competitive advantages, as well as focus areas for improvement to close gaps caused by poor, incomplete, or disconnected data that impairs operations.

-For example, part of the strategy will include developing a taxonomy and classification of key data objects across master data, functional data, and transactional data to understand data quality and data use by various groups, and to establish clear ownership and methods to drive standardization for efficiencies and operational improvements.
+For example, part of the strategy will include developing a taxonomy and classification of key data objects across master data, functional data, and transactional data to understand data quality and data use by various groups or domains, and to establish clear ownership and methods to drive standardization for efficiencies and operational improvements.

 Furthermore, it will set forth governance for the data lifecycle through identification of which applications use which data elements, what are the systems of record or origination for key data objects, how those are supported by internal and external databases, how and where the data flows across the organization, and the various use cases and consumers (internal/external) of the data elements.